 Tell us about your pre-M&A career and how it led you to doing this work?

 I worked for Hallmark Cards for 16 years, however I always wanted to own my own business.
 When we started our family (my two children are chosen), I decided to take a few years off and volunteered for a number of organizations.
 One of them was as Chair of a major fundraiser that netted $367,000.
 At the end of that intense project, I decided it was time to look for a business to buy.
-I met with a lower middle market intermediary on a listing of interest…until I asked many questions about the business.
+I met with a lower middle market M&A advisor on a listing of interest…until I asked many questions about the business.
 My husband was looking to exit his very successful and profitable management consulting business.
-Long story short, we sat down with the intermediary and told him we wanted to be in his business.
+Long story short, we sat down with the M&A advisor and told him we wanted to be in his business.
 His response was “Wards, you would be great in this business and I’m moving out west.
 Why don’t you take over my 7-state territory and I’ll mentor you?”
 That was 17 years ago!

 Regarding the majority of your engagements, do you work as a team or do you handle things on your own?